 “If you have a kid who is non-speaking or unable to communicate well, you can use a communication app, pictures, or a letter board,” Pervez says.
 For instance, if you’re visiting a new place, like a hospital or shopping mall, use pictures showing the child what that place will look like before going.

 “If you’re unsure what the child’s triggers are, try mapping the day or creating a visual schedule,” Pervez says.
 “Think about life events going on around the child, like changing schools, moving, bullying, or changing hormones.
 Find out what the child needs to feel safe again.”

-Autism Parenting suggests carrying a portable sensory toolkit to help with meltdowns while you’re out.
+Autism Parenting Magazine suggests carrying a portable sensory toolkit to help with meltdowns while you’re out.
 Fidget toys and chewy, crunchy snacks can have a calming effect, plus hungry kids are usually cranky.
-Parents of non-communicative children should pack a communication board with symbols that a child can point to if they need a break, want to leave, or find it too noisy.
+Parents of non-communicative children can pack a communication board with symbols that a child can point to if they need a break, want to leave, or find it too noisy.

 How to Prevent an Autism Meltdown

 Autistic people may show signs of distress before a meltdown begins, according to the NAS.
 This period is often referred to as the “rumble stage.”
 Your child may show behaviors such as pacing, rocking, repetitive questioning, or becoming still.

 During the rumble stage, there may be a chance to prevent a meltdown.
 Provide headphones and sunglasses if your child is sensitive to loud noises and bright lights.
 If they’re in a crowded place where people are bumping against them, like a subway station, wait until the crowd thins before diving through it to catch your train.